Our Chieftain’s Welcome from Jim Campbell:

 Please join me in the Chieftain’s Parade when we start to assemble in Dornoch Square at mid-day, ready for the 12:15 start when Pipe Major Willie Fraser leads the Dornoch Pipe Band followed by myself with Past Chieftains as we head along Castle Street with the crowd following to arrive at The Meadows Park for the Games opening ceremony.

 I was born and brought up in Dornoch and went to Dornoch Primary and Academy and in my early days stayed in Skinner Place.
 At school French, Maths and Sports were my favourite subjects especially football and I went on to enjoy a successful playing time with Dornoch Football Club who dominated Sutherland Amateur Football throughout the 70’s and early 80’s, winning countless trophies.

 Although encouraged to stay on at school and pursue an academic career I decided to leave school at 16 and served my electrical apprenticeship with R Finlayson & Co.
 Caithness.
 I spent the next 5 years working all over Scotland gaining valuable experience in the electrical industry.
 I was hardly ever at home in Dornoch during this spell in my life.

-I set up my own business in May 1972 along with Morris Macleod and soon realised there was an obvious opportunity for a small firm to produce quality electrical installations and services.
-I became the sole owner in 1976 and built the company up to become a successful business embracing new technologies including micro renewables and with staff who shared my vision we continued and decided to semi-retired in June 2016 selling the company to former employees.
-This leaves me with more time to enjoy my hobbies, golf, football following Brora Rangers, fishing and also curling in the winter months.
+In May 1972 I set up my own business along with Morris Macleod and soon realised there was an obvious opportunity for a small firm to produce quality electrical installations and services in the Sutherland area.
+I became sole owner in 1976 and built the company up to become a successful business embracing new technologies including micro renewables and with staff who shared my vision we continued to grow and expand, embracing the technologies of the future in our industry.

+I decided to retire from my business in June 2016 selling the company to former employees.
+This now leaves me with more time to enjoy my hobbies of golf, following Brora Rangers FC, fly fishing and curling in the winter months.

 Jim & Theresa